 How ELM helps:

-Obstacle 3 ā Stressful Audit Preparation
+Obstacle 3 ā Audit Preparation Done Too Late

 Obstacle 4 ā Maintaining Independence

-How Softacus Can Help with Software Verification
+How Softacus Helps with DO-178C Software Verification in IBM ELM

 Conclusion